folkehelseinstituttet/Fhi.Statistikk.OpenAPI/User Guide FHI Statistikk Open API.md

 #### Response
 ##### MaxRowCount
 The data-endpoint will return an error if the number of values to be returned is more than specified by maxRowCount.
-To succesfully retieve data from the endpoint either adjust category filters to reduce the number of rows to return or increase the maxRowCount to be able to return more rows.
+To succesfully retrieve data from the endpoint either adjust category filters to reduce the number of rows to return, or increase the maxRowCount to be able to return more rows.
 Removing the maxRowCount from the request, will set it to infinite.
 ##### Response formats
 ###### json-stat2
 Returns a JSON object that follows the [JSON-stat](https://json-stat.org/format/) standard.
 This is a format for showing statistical tables.